Efficiently Collecting Training Dataset for 2D Object Detection by Online Visual Feedback: Introduction

-To encourage users to work on this human-in-the-loop dataset collection, user enjoyment and engagement (motivation) in using the application are crucial.
-Therefore, we implemented the following three simple yet effective application features to show dataset collection statuses.
-For the DL-based object detector dataset, it is necessary to acquire images from various directions.
-By displaying both types of positions (already captured and must be captured) in the hemisphere and gamifying the process, where users quickly erase all the surfaces of this hemisphere, the quality of the dataset can be improved simultaneously.
-Furthermore, by providing a collection time ranking feature at the end of the application execution, users may perceive the application as a game where they aim to quickly erase the hemisphere. \begin{enumerate} \item[ET] \textbf{Elapsed time:} Displaying the elapsed time encourages users to quickly collect datasets under time pressure. \item[CR] \textbf{Collection rate:} Displaying the collection rate gives users feedback on the collection's success, leading to motivation and enjoyment of the task. \item[Hm] \textbf{A hemisphere:} Representing uncollected areas as a hemisphere shape allows users to find where to move the camera, resulting in the collection of multi-view image datasets in an engaging and enjoyable manner. \end{enumerate}
+For the DL-based object detector dataset, it is necessary to acquire images from various viewpoints to increase the variation in the datasets.
+By displaying both types of positions (already captured and must be captured) in the shape of a hemisphere and gamifying the process, where users quickly erase all the surfaces of this hemisphere, the quality of the dataset can be simultaneously improved.
+Furthermore, by providing a collection rate during the work and a collection time ranking feature at the end of the application execution, users may perceive the application as a game in which they aim to quickly erase the hemisphere.